PriestTheBeast/RLRunner/README.md

 This Runner will do 10 runs for each run simulation, and it will make 3 run simulations, one for each agent.
 As such, 1 env and 3 agents were added to the runner, each agent being a SimpleAgent but with a different learning rate (default lr is 0.5).
-The DynamicTC is used, so the runs will not end when a fixed episode number is reached.
+The DynamicTC is used, so the runs will not just end when a fixed episode number is reached.
 The SimpleSS will collect the information of the runs and store it.
 When all is done the SimpleSS will also present plots showing the average run of each agent, which can be seen below.